ipfs/ipfs-gui/research/README.md

 The `agent` & `protocol` version occupy prime UI space, front and center when you launch the app.
 This sort of info is normally place in an about menu; it's main use is debugging and issue reporting.

 There is then a section `NETWORK ADDRESSES` which shows the network interfaces that my node is bound to.
-These are presented in `multiaddr` form, which is new to most people, so would benefit from explaination, or moving off to a diagnostics page, rather than presenting them as the part of the initial user experience.
+These are presented in `multiaddr` form, which is new to most people, so would benefit from explanation, or moving off to a diagnostics page, rather than presenting them as the part of the initial user experience.

 Web UI has some useful meta-nav items for:

 - About ipfs - alas this just links to the ipfs.io homepage at the moment, but it's a nice idea to have an in app help and onboarding link available.
-- GitHub repo - That open-source issues list wont fix itself.
+- GitHub repo - That open-source issues list won't fix itself.
 - Report a bug - This is really nice.
 It jumps the user straight to the github create an issue page.
-- Enter a hash or path - This let's you paste in a CID and opens it in the DAG explorer tab to show the object links... the file list and their hashes in the case that the hash points to a directory.
+- Enter a hash or path - This lets you paste in a CID and opens it in the DAG explorer tab to show the object links... the file list and their hashes in the case that the hash points to a directory.

-**These items are absent from IPFS comapanion and desktop and should be considered.**
+**These items are absent from IPFS companion and desktop and should be considered.**

 ### Desktop > Info > Your Node